-If a concern is raised by a member of staff or parent that a pupil may have Specific Learning Difficulties or dyslexia the ELD can, with permission from the parents, screen the pupil using computer software called Lucid Rapid programme and Lucid Exact or carry out the Dyslexia Screening Test (DST).
+If a concern is raised by a member of staff or parent that a pupil may have Specific Learning Difficulties or dyslexia the ELD can, with permission from the parents, screen the pupil using computer software called the Lucid Rapid or the Lucid Exact.
 If either of these screening tools highlights dyslexic characteristics, the ELD will recommend further assessment by an Educational Psychologist.
 This screening is part of the overall process of ensuring all pupils with a Specific Learning Difficulty are identified, so that their additional needs may be met as early as possible.
 The full report written by the Educational Psychologist should be shared with the Head of the ELD.
 An ELD Specialist Teacher will summarise into an ETISS the material details and share the summary with teachers in order that the needs of the child, as recommended by the Educational Psychologist, are met.